 By the time the blue-label appeared, the microcomputer world was breaking into two camps.
 A developing home market, with it's emphasis on colour and sound, was being serviced by a plethora of low-cost games computers.
 The business world had discovered small computers could be useful devices when running Visicalc and Wordstar, and was standardising on a growing number of characterless but reliable CP/M workhorses.

 The System-80 could not satisfy either camp and so, despite the sophisticated Model I/III DOS's available (compared to CP/M), history closed the book on this versatile computer, as it had on the Genre maker, the Model 1 two years before.
 The last System-80's rolled off the production line sometime mid-1983.
 By then over 13,000 units had been sold in Australia and had made "a fortune" for DSE (Dick Smith's own words!).

 Curiously, at some stage a few "black label" units appeared in New Zealand with the name C/MICRO rather than System 80 emblazoned across the front.
-These appear to have been imported and badged by a small (one man?) company called "Dynamic Applications".
-Other units appeared called P/Micro sold by an Auckland company.
+These appear to have been imported and badged by a small (one man?)
+Auckland company called "Control Electronics Ltd".
+Other units appeared called P/Micro, also sold by an Auckland company.
 Clearly, Dick Smith wasn't the only Australasian retailer doing business with EACA although these other distributors may have been later entrants.
 Dick Smith electronics held the exclusive Australasian distribution rights, at least until 1982.